Menu

 Current stage: revised

-The graph accepted the corrections at the first stop, revised the content, then froze again at the second stop.
-The two interrupts are fully independent.
+The graph took the fix at the first stop, updated the content, and froze again at the second stop.
+Each interrupt stands on its own.

 python